microsoft/rnx-kit/docsite/docs/architecture/dependency-management.md

 ### 1. Which packages should I use?

-There is currently no centralised place where developers can go to and get a list of recommended modules, and which versions they should be using when targeting a specific version of React Native.
+There is currently no centralized place where developers can go to and get a list of recommended modules, and which versions they should be using when targeting a specific version of React Native.
 How do you know whether a module is still maintained?
 Are the maintainers still around to review PRs?
 Is the